mieweb/docs/content/functions/system-administration/data-migration/document-validation-test-script.md

 ### Super Document Search Report

-1. Using the Chart Search Quick View portlet, or navigating to {{% syslink "E-Chart" "f=chart" %}} , click the <strong>Documents</strong> link to open the Super Document Search Report.
+1. Using the Chart Search Quick View portlet, or navigating to [E-Chart](https://docs.enterprisehealth.com/functions/e-chart/), click the <strong>Documents</strong> link to open the Super Document Search Report.

     ![](../document-validation-test-script.assets/34d4d957441993d4f8584e03b93e945a.png)
 2. Select criteria to search by.
 Typically <strong>Doc Type</strong> and <strong>Service Date</strong> ranges are used to limit results.
 Use the Detail View and Modify Search links to manipulate the search results, as needed.